 About 0.6 mi.
 (1 km) from the first waterfall, we will have a complete view of Hengifoss in the gorge, dominating the landscape with its impressive height.
 The cascade is framed by a multi-colored rock face.
 The ancient layers of red clay from volcanic eruptions are trapped between layers of basalt to create stunning red stripe patterns in the rock.
 These are some very distinctive surroundings for a waterfall!

 After the hike, we will jump in the car again and move on to Egilsstaðir, the largest town in East Iceland, where we will relax in a hotel for the night.
+From September to April, your guide can help you find the Northern Lights from the hotel.

 Day 4 - Dettifoss - Mývatn - Goðafoss - Akureyri